 His reaction took me aback at first.
 But when I thought about it, I could understand where he was coming from.
 Chardonnay is perhaps the most international of wine grapes.
 It’s the bedrock of Burgundy and the darling of Down Under.
 It’s a California Dreamer and a Champagne Charlie.
 In fact, with a significant presence in some 41 countries at last count, it could be said to be an out-and-out globetrotter.

 So, it’s not surprising that my friend didn’t think of it as being particularly Spanish.
-But there some very good reasons why he (and everyone else) should.
+But there are some very good reasons why he (and everyone else) should.

 For a start, it’s actually grown here more than you’d think.
 In Spain there are about 11,000 Ha planted in DOs like Somontano in Aragon, and Rioja, as well as regions like Castilla La Mancha, Catalunya, Navarra, and Valencia.
 True, that doesn’t put it in the top 10, but when you consider that in Australia there are about 20,000 Ha planted (versus some 50,000 in France) you can see that Spain isn’t that far behind.
 It’s also planted more in Spain than varieties like Albariño, Bobal and Mencía – all of which are at the heart of the modern Spanish wine movement.
 So, in terms of volume, Chardonnay has certainly earned a seat at the Spanish table.